Last fact-check: 24 February 2020

 Many of the newer hotels are wheelchair-friendly and certainly some of the attractions, for example, the famous Quebrada Cliff divers, can be viewed from a terrace at Hotel El Mirador which has ramp access.
 Some places are easier to negotiate than others, but if you want to take in the major landmarks of the area, guided tours equipped with wheelchair lifts are easy to arrange.

-Nightlife and beaches are Acapulco’s main attractions.
+The nightlife and beaches are Acapulco’s main attractions.
 If you are spending the day at the beach, remember to apply sunscreen frequently, and be careful in the water as often there are no lifeguards despite dangerous currents.

 The beaches here are fantastic, but if you want to steer clear of the vendors (and crowds), it might be best to avoid Caleta Beach in the ‘old’ part of the city and Condesa in the center of Acapulco Bay and instead drive to a quieter out-of-town beach, like Pie de la Cuesta.